It's not easy being a teenager. And it's not easy being an ethnic minority teen. But what about being a gay ethnic minority teen?

 "We know very little about East Asian and Southeast Asian sexual minority youth in Canada," Saewyc said.
 "With the B.C.
 Adolescent Health Survey being one of the largest surveys of adolescents that's regularly repeated in Canada, and because in B.C. we have such a large portion of our population who are Asian or Southeast Asian, we actually have a large enough sample from this population study to be able to have stable results focused on Asian youth."

 Data was drawn from 6,325 Asian Canadian public school students in grades 7 to 12 who completed the 2003 BC Adolescent Youth Survey.
-(The study focussed on East and South Asian Canadian youth, which included students who were Chinese, Korean, Japanese, Filipino, Vietnamese, Indonesian, Cambodian, and more).
+(The study focussed on East and Southeast Asian Canadian youth, which included students who were Chinese, Korean, Japanese, Filipino, Vietnamese, Indonesian, Cambodian, and more).
 According to Saewyc, South Asian Canadian youth were not included due to notable cultural differences, and a lack of significant South Asian populations in the other regions—Minnesota and New Zealand—being studied.)

 The study examined a range of victimization experiences.
 The researchers discovered that Asian LGB male youth were twice as likely to be verbally harassed or excluded than their straight Asian classmates while Asian LGB female youth reported being involved in physical fights or assaults, or receiving verbal harassment 1.5 times more than their straight Asian counterparts.